konsumer/lambda-cms/README.md

 * make a basic set of widgets for a standard blog
 * make a simple demo project
 * document theme, types, etc better
-* setup monorepo for all the sub-projects, so themes & transports can be more ala-carte
+* setup monorepo for all the sub-projects, so themes, transports, etc can be more ala-carte